Revolutionary Court Sentences More Than 70 Iranians to Prison for Celebrating “Cyrus Day”

 Islamic Republic Represses Commemoration of Pre-Islamic Era History

-More than 70 people who were arrested in October 2016 at a peaceful gathering celebrating Cyrus the Great were tried in mid-December without legal council and sentenced to long prison terms by the Revolutionary Court in the city of Shiraz.
+More than 70 people who were arrested in October 2016 at a peaceful gathering celebrating Cyrus the Great were tried in mid-December without legal counsel and sentenced to long prison terms by the Revolutionary Court in the city of Shiraz.

 “The exact number of those arrested is not known because the court has not publicized their cases and their relatives have been ordered not to speak about them,” an informed source told the International Campaign for Human Rights in Iran.
 “The suspects have been handed one or all of these charges: ‘propaganda against the state,’ ‘disturbing public order’ and ‘assembly and collusion against national security.’”